 Reading Time: 4 minutes (ish)

-A few years ago, I was sat in a talk by a chap by the name of Mark Sorrell.
+A few years ago, I attended a talk by Mark Sorrell.
 He was discussing gamification and some of the issues with it.
-He himself worked in the games industry, in fact, the now heads up the new London based office of Rovio (they of Angry Birds fame).
+He worked in the games industry, in fact, the now heads up the new London based office of Rovio (they of Angry Birds fame).
 It was a fascinating talk and one that introduced me to a concept that has fascinated me ever since, Cognitive Dissonance.
-A term coined in 1957 by Leon Festigner in his book A Theory of Cognitive Dissonance 1.
+A term coined in 1957 by Leon Festinger in his book A Theory of Cognitive Dissonance 1.

 Cognitive Dissonance is the feeling of mental discomfort or stress a person may experience when they hold two or more contradictory beliefs.
 An example that Festinger offers is that of a smoker, who whilst knowing smoking is bad for their health, continues to smoke.